exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 - `translation`: the actual translation
 - `quality`: the quality expressed as a number

-If a translation is not found in the _datastore_, the API throws a `NotAvailable` error( Translations can be added using the `api.request` method ).
-If 'text' is not translatable, the API throws a `Untranslatable` error.
+If a translation is not found in the _datastore_, the API throws a `NotAvailable` error.
+Translations can be added using the `api.request` method.
+If 'text' is not translatable, the API throws an `Untranslatable` error.

 ```javascript
 api.fetch('jIyaj');